knalabolu27/Java-Maven-Hello-World/README.md

 # Java-Maven-Hello-World
-Hello World Java project using Maven
+Hello World Java project using Maven I have edited